FUComplete/fucomplete.github.io/_datamine_doc/farm/trenya.md

 </table>

 {: .note }
-The white percentages are the overall chance of landing with that specific depature, arrival and table selection.
-The grey percentages are the chance you land in a given table based on your depature and arrival.
+The white percentages are the overall chance of landing with that specific departure, arrival and table selection.
+The grey percentages are the chance you land in a given table based on your departure and arrival.

 <table>